felixlopz/hubrise-test-task/content/apps/mailchimp/en/understanding-logs.md

 ![Mailchimp Bridge Operations Page](../images/002-en-mailchimp-operations-system-requests.png)

-When clicked each operation opens and displays all the logs of the API requests exchanged between HubRise and Mailchimp via the Mailchimp Bridge.
-Information about each API request is contained in three columns:
+Click on an operation to displays the JSON logs exchanged between HubRise and Mailchimp via Mailchimp Bridge.
+Information about each log is contained in three columns:

 - **Time**: The time the operation took place.
-- **Direction**: The direction of the operation, i.e. whether it was data sent from HubRise to Mailchimp Bridge or whether it was data sent from Mailchimp Bridge to Mailchimp.
+- **Direction**: The direction of the operation, i.e. whether data was sent from HubRise to Mailchimp Bridge or from Mailchimp Bridge to Mailchimp.
 - **Status**: The status of the request.
-The value `OK` confirms that the request was successfully sent.
-The value `401` or any other value showing in red means that the request has failed.
+The value `OK` indicates that the request processed successfully.
+The value `401` or any other value showing in red means that the request failed.

 ![Mailchimp Logs](../images/003-en-mailchimp-operation-logs.png)

-Each log, when opened, is divided into two parts: Request and Response.
+Each log is divided into two parts: Request and Response.
 The former displays the information sent in the request, and the latter the response received.

-## Request from HubRise
+## Requests from HubRise

-The information contained in the **Request** and **Response** logs in the case of a request from HubRise to Mailchimp Bridge are in JSON format.

-The request log for the request made from HubRise to Mailchimp Bridge contains the following data fields:
+The request contains the following data fields:

-- `id`: the id for the specific request.
-- `resource_type`: In respect of the interaction between the Mailchimp Bridge and HubRise, this will always be `customer' as Mailchimp Bridge only allows the transmission of customer data between Mailchimp and HubRise.
+- `id`: The request unique identifier.
+- `resource_type`: Always `customer`.
-- `event_type`: When the customer is created for the first time in Mailchimp, this value will be `create` and any subsequent actions such as the placing of an order, will reflect as `update`.
+- `event_type`: `create` when the customer is created for the first time in HubRise, `update` for any subsequent actions such as placing an order.
-- `customer_id`: The unique identifier or id of the specific customer.
+- `customer_id`: The customer unique identifier.
-- `customer_list_id`: The identifier of the list or audience in Mailchimp of which the specific customer will be a member of.
+- `customer_list_id`: The identifier of the HubRise list the customer belongs to.
-- `email`: The email address of the user.
+- `email`: The customer email address.
-- `first_name`: The first name of the customer.
+- `first_name`: The customer first name.
-- `last_name`: The last name of the customer.
+- `last_name`: The customer last name.
-- `phone`: The telephone number of the customer.
+- `phone`: The customer telephone number.
-- `address_1`, `address_2`, `postal_code`, `city`, `state`, and `country`: The address of the customer.
+- `address_1`, `address_2`, `postal_code`, `city`, `state`, and `country`: The customer address.
-- `sms_marketing`: This indicates whether the customer is signed up to receive sms marketing.
-A value of `true` indicates that the customer is signed up and a value of `false` indicates that the customer is not.
+- `sms_marketing`: `true` if the customer agreed to receive SMS marketing, `false` otherwise.
-- `email_marketing`: This indicates whether the customer is signed up to receive email marketing.
-A value of `true` indicates that the customer is signed up and a value of `false` indicates that the customer is not.
+- `email_marketing`: `true` if the customer agreed to receive email marketing, `false` otherwise.
 - `nb_orders`: The number of orders the customer has placed.
-When the customer is first created, this value will be `0`.
+When the customer is first created, this value is `0`.
-- `order_total`: This is the value of the order placed by the customer.
+- `order_total`: The order amount.
 - `first_order_date`: The date on which the customer placed the first order with the location.
-When the customer is first created, this value will be `null`.
+When the customer is first created, this value is `null`.
 - `last_order_date`: The date of the last order of the customer.
-When the customer is first created, this value will be `null`.
+When the customer is first created, this value is `null`.

-For more information on reading and understanding JSON documents, you can look at the [HubRise Documentation](/docs/hubrise-logs) on logs.

-## Request to Mailchimp
+## Requests to Mailchimp

-In the case of a request made from Mailchimp Bridge to Mailchimp, the data is transferred as an URL Encoded Form.
-In this case the keys and values are encoded in key-value tuples separated by '&', with a '=' between the key and the value.
-Non-alphanumeric characters in both keys and values are percent encoded: this is the reason why this type is not suitable to use with binary data.

-The request made from Mailchimp Bridge to Mailchimp contains the following data fields:
+Requests made from Mailchimp Bridge to Mailchimp contains the following data fields:

 - `email_address`: The email address of the customer which is added to Mailchimp.
-- `status`: Indicates whether the customer is subscribed to receive messages through the Mailchimp platform.
+- `status`: Whether the customer is subscribed to receive messages through the Mailchimp platform.
-- `merge_fields`: Indicates which fields are merged on Mailchimp.
-- `FNAME`: The first name of the customer.
+- `merge_fields.FNAME`: The customer first name.
-- `LNAME`: The last name of the customer.
+- `merge_fields.LNAME`: The customer last name.

-The response indicates what values were transferred to Mailchimp from Mailchimp Bridge and if the transfer was successful.
-A status code of 200 indicates that the transfer was successful, whereas other codes will indicate that the transfer was unsuccessful.
-In the case of an unsuccessful transfer, an error message will also be provided in the relevant response.
+The response indicates which values were transferred to Mailchimp and whether the transfer was successful.
+A status code of `200` indicates a successful handling of the request.
+In the case of an unsuccessful transfer, an error message is provided in the response.

-The response will contain the following data fields:

-- `id`: The unique identifier of the response.
-- `email_address`: The email address of the customer.
-- `unique_email_id`: The unique identifier of the customer's email address.
-- `status`: Indicates whether the customer is subscribed to receive communications through the Mailchimp platform.
-- `FNAME`: The first name of the customer.
-- `LNAME`: The last name of the customer.